 Extra Breathable Backpanel: Gregory Men’s Katmai 55 & Women’s Kalmia 50

-The Katmai has side and bottom access zips to the storage for quick access and seeing inside more of the bag.
+The Katmai has side and bottom access zips to the storage for quick access, which also help you see inside more of the bag.
 That’s a bit of a love/hate feature, but we leaned toward love.
 The lid has a large zippered pocket on the top and a smaller one inside for stashing valuables away from the elements.

-A large, shallow front compartment makes a good place to stick meal packets, maps, or guidebooks and is covered by a stretchy mesh pocket for a layer.
-Additionally, it has long-trip essentials you’d expect like a hydration sleeve with a hanger, trekking pole loops, and a sleeping bag compartment.
+A large, shallow, front compartment makes a good place to store meal packets, maps, or guidebooks, and is covered by a stretchy mesh pocket for a layer.
+Additionally, it has long-trip essentials you’d expect, such as a hydration sleeve with a hanger, trekking pole loops, and a sleeping bag compartment.

-The shoulder harness and hip belt are easy to adjust and stay in place.
-It has an adjustable steel alloy internal frame, ranging from 18 to 22 inches in the M/L size (15-19 inches S/M).
+The shoulder harness and hipbelt are easy to adjust and stay in place.
+It has an adjustable steel alloy internal frame, ranging from 18 to 22 inches in the M/L size (15-19 inches for the S/M).

 Best Women’s Backpack: The North Face Banchee 65

 The Banchee 65 ($250) is a very comfortable pack.
-Our first impressions: it’s really lightweight for the volume, and feels great on.
-It can haul 30-40 pounds of gear perfectly, and it didn’t show any signs of wear on a week-long backpacking trip.
+Our first impressions: it’s really lightweight for the volume, and it carries loads extremely well.
+It can easily haul 30-40 pounds of gear, and it didn’t show any signs of wear on a week-long backpacking trip.

 Our second point of praise for this pack: pockets.
 Everywhere we looked there were more and more pockets.
-With a volume perfect for multiday trips, and some new features (The North Face redesigned this pack for 2020), the Banchee is a popular pack that performed as well, and better, than we expected.
+With a volume perfect for multiday trips and some new features, the Banchee is a popular pack that performed better than we expected.

 Compared to the prior model, we noticed better pocket placement — specifically, the side stretch pockets — and improved design of the exterior vertical zippered compartments.

-It has a women’s-specific fit around the hips and shoulders, which we found great and accurate.
-This pack also has load lifters (a standard feature nowadays), and we found on this pack they were easily adjustable while wearing.
+It has a women’s-specific fit around the hips and shoulders, which we found comfortable and accurately placed.
+This pack also has load lifters (a standard feature nowadays), and we found them to be easily adjustable while in use.